 Diversity and Inclusion

-As a global company, UPS’s values are rooted in the diversity, equity, and inclusion that thrives inside and outside our walls.
-Read more about our D&I initiatives:
+As a global company, UPS’s values are rooted in the equity and inclusion that thrives inside and outside our walls.
+Read more about our E&I initiatives:

-- An Integrated Approach to Diversity, Equity, and Inclusion
+- An Integrated Approach to Equity and Inclusion

 - The BRG Community Continues to Grow